Hiya, Rocky Trail Lovers!

 - Bateau Bay Beach Viewing Area.

 While it is not the highest vantage point, a beautifully landscaped sandstone platform provides a clear viewing point out over Bateau Bay.
 Plenty of parking is available, and picnic tables and amenities are close by.
-Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck for the ultimate whale watching location.
+Check out our notes on our favourite bushwalks below! – Park the car here and take the bushwalk to the top of Crackneck.
 It is not a difficult bushwalk however the surface is uneven, and it is undulating terrain.

 At the Southern end of the coast this purpose built platform has views all the way south to Palm Beach.